 Click on the name to head to the product page, read reviews and check prices or skip ahead to the list of pistols.

 AK Pistol Reviews

-This is a classic in the AK pistol realm.
-This stamped-receiver AK comes with a short 7-3/4″ barrel, making it half flame thrower.
+One of the classic AK variants in the pistol realm, the Draco pistol offers a stamped-receiver AK paired with a short 7-3/4″ threaded barrel, making it half flame thrower.

-While it doesn’t have tons of frills, it does deliver in terms of performance.
-If you want a straightforward AK pistol and aren’t planing on accessorizing it to the hilt, this is the one for you.
+While it doesn’t have tons of frills, it does deliver in terms of fun and performance.
+If you want a straightforward AK pistol, love short barrels, have no interest in a rear sight, and aren’t planning on accessorizing it to the hilt, this is the one for you.

 The AK world is an interesting one, and the M85 is a great example of just how interesting things can get.
 This is an AK pistol with a 10” barrel chambered in 5.56 and plumbed for standard AR-15 magazines, giving you an “Amerikanski Kalash” in pistol format.